 It was also a time (well before DirectTV) when the rich and famous put big 6-foot satellite dishes in their backyards, to tap into the mass of signals they could view from all sorts of satellite communications.
 Those huge disks were a sign of wealth and savvy.
 This ad played to that short-lived status symbol.
 As the ad copy states: “The GFX-100 looks like an outdoor satellite ‘dish’”

 So what can we learn from this long-forgotten advertisement?
 Quite a bit actually.
 Here are a few poignant lessons from what this ad accomplishes:

 - Sell the core benefits of your product.
 Face it; the GFX-100 is not a product with huge benefits.
 However, the ad proudly expounds them and somehow features additional ones that sound valuable.
 “Actually pulls signals right out of the air!”
-So does a coat hanger, but they don’t need to point that out.
+So does a coat hanger or a piece of hanging wire, but they don’t need to point that out.
 “You pay NO cable fees because you’re not getting cable!”
 You aren’t getting the clarity or selection of cable either, but not paying fees is turned into a benefit.
 It’s also “Legal in All 50 States!”
 Good to know.